WrestleMania IV: First round

 Before the 14-man tournament for the WWF World Heavyweight Championship began, Robin Leach from the TV show "Lifestyles of the Rich and Famous" outlined the background for the tournament, and how the championship was vacated.
 As former champions, André the Giant and Hulk Hogan were given a bye and had directly qualified for the next round.
 In the first round, "The Million Dollar Man" Ted DiBiase (with bodyguard Virgil and André the Giant) defeated "Hacksaw" Jim Duggan by pinfall.
 "The Rock" Don Muraco (with Superstar Billy Graham) defeated Dino Bravo (with Frenchy Martin) by disqualification after Bravo pulled the referee in front of him, causing the referee to be hit by a flying forearm from Muraco.

 "Macho Man" Randy Savage (with Miss Elizabeth) defeated "The Natural" Butch Reed (with Slick), Greg "The Hammer" Valentine (with "The Mouth of the South" Jimmy Hart) defeated Ricky "The Dragon" Steamboat, the One Man Gang (with Slick) defeated Bam Bam Bigelow (with Oliver Humperdink), and "Ravishing" Rick Rude (with Bobby "The Brain" Heenan) fought Jake "The Snake" Roberts to a time limit draw.
 The winners of these matches advanced to the quarterfinals.
 As Rude and Roberts tied, they were both eliminated from the tournament, thereby giving the One Man Gang a bye into the semifinals.

 Tournament intermission one, singles match

-In his PPV debut, The Ultimate Warrior faced Hercules.
+In his PPV debut, Ultimate Warrior faced Hercules.
 The pair locked up with Warrior chopping Hercules in the corner.
 Hercules fought back as he hit two clotheslines on Warrior, who no-sold them before a third from Hercules took Warrior off his feet.
 Warrior then countered a Hercules clothesline and hit a clothesline of his own.
 In the corner, Warrior hit him with ten punches, but while Warrior was looking at the referee, Hercules hit an inverted atomic drop.
 He then tried to apply his finishing move, a full-nelson, but could not lock his fingers behind Warrior's head.
 Warrior then pushed his feet off the top turnbuckle and both men fell to the mat with both men being pinned.
 Warrior lifted a shoulder before the end of the count, awarding Warrior the win.